UNAR Holiday Hours

 A current, valid, photo ID must be presented at the time of testing and must be the original ID.
 (Photo, fax, or digital copies will not be accepted.)
 The first and last name on your ID must match the first and last name in your TMU account.
 ID must have an expiration date and must be current.
 For acceptable forms of ID see the UNAR State Certification Exam Guide.

-If you need to change your name, fill out and submit our Name Change Application & New Certificate Request, making sure to include the required documentation.
+If you need to change your name, fill out and submit our Name Change Application, making sure to include the required documentation.
 All name changes must be requested at least 3 days prior to any testing appointment.

 Click here for the UNAR State Certification Exam Guide